GluuFederation/flex/docs/openbanking/install-vm.md

+# Installing and Configuring Gluu Open Banking Identity Platform on a VM

 ## VM Based Distribution

 This section covers details on installing Gluu Openbanking Indentity Platform 1.0 in a VM.
 We recommend the Cloud Native Distribution for production environment.
 However, for development and testing VM distribution will be easier.